totalAldo/zxfer/README.md

   to perform delete operations on the destination.
 + explore using parallel sends which may help maximize network bandwidth utilization and reduce overall replication time
++ reduce the number of datasets that are iterated through for send/receive by first performing a diff of source and destination datasets and only iterate through the source datasets that have snapshots not in the destination.

 ## New Options
 + `-V`: Enables very verbose mode.